 Reports are written for the governing body on the progress made towards narrowing the gap in attainment by year group and socially disadvantaged students (Ever6) and outline of the provision being accessed and an evaluation of impact both quantitative and qualitative.

-Reports and Policy documents can be viewed below.
+Reports can be viewed below and our Policy documents can be viewed here.